Proceeds of Crime Act Confiscation & Asset Recovery

 We recognise that when facing confiscation proceedings, you often stand to lose everything.
 Members of 25 Bedford Row are committed to fighting hard in every case of this type from the smaller to the most difficult and complex.
 Lower value cases are treated with the same level of importance at 25 Bedford Row.

-We have a reputation for preparing cases meticulously ensuring that every detailed is grasped, while also offering an approachable and down-to-earth manner to deliver practical, realistic advice to our clients.
+We have a reputation for preparing cases meticulously ensuring that every detail is grasped, while also offering an approachable and down-to-earth manner to deliver practical, realistic advice to our clients.

 Common questions about POCA confiscations & asset recovery